 Robert Venes is assistant editor of equities and structured equity at IFR.
-Robert joined IFR in late 2009 from sister title Acquisitions Monthly, focusing on private equity transactions and fundraisings.
+Robert joined IFR in late 2009 from sister title Acquisitions Monthly, where he focused on private equity transactions and fundraisings.
 He was previously associate editor at Private Equity International and, before that, editor of Venturedome.

 - +44 (0) 20 7542 8326

 Close to half of German incubator Rocket Internet’s Entry Standard IPO in Frankfurt could go to cornerstone investors.
 A group of six investors will inject €582.5m into the all-primary float, which is set to raise €1.169bn–€1.4bn.